codergopher/Hotdog-Inspector/README.md

 # Hotdog-Inspector
-A repo for Polymars's and codergopher's submission to the Lowrez Gamejam 2020.
+A switch port for Polymars's and codergopher's submission to the Lowrez Gamejam 2020.